 The Little Ice Age was a period of global cooling that began during around 1300 CE and lasted until about 1850.
-Average ...
+Average temperatures in the Northern Hemisphere dropped by about 1.1 degrees Fahrenheit ...

 Records from 500 years ago document floods, famine and death in 16th century Transylvania due to wild weather swings during the Little Ice Age.